Logo

 We make the consideration of the expectations listed below (“Expectations”) a prerequisite for entering into and continuation of all our business relationships.
 These Expectations are as follows:

-Forced labor: Use of any forms of slavery, human trafficking, servitude, forced or compulsory labor shall be strictly prohibited.
+> Forced labor: Use of any forms of slavery, including modern slavery, human trafficking, servitude, forced or compulsory labor shall be strictly prohibited.

-Occupational Health and safety: The occupational health and safety obligations applicable under the law of the place of employment shall be complied with, thus preventing the risk of accidents at work and/or work-related health hazards.
+> Occupational Health and safety: The occupational safety and health obligations applicable under the law of the place of employment shall be complied with, thus preventing the risk of accidents at work and/or work-related health hazards.

-Freedom of association: The right of free association of employees shall be recognized as far as legally possible.
-Formation, joining, and membership in a union shall not be used as grounds for unjustified dis-crimination or retaliation.
+> Freedom of association: The right of free association of employees and collective bargaining shall be recognized as far as legally possible.
+Formation, joining, and membership in a union shall not be used as grounds for unjustified discrimination or retaliation.

-Diversity, equal treatment and inclusion: All people shall be treated equally.
+> Diversity, Equity and Inclusion, non-discrimination and harassment: Respect for women’s rights is a fundamental principle in all business activities.
+Equal opportunities in employment, fair treatment, and protection from discrimination or harassment must be ensured regardless of gender.
+A safe, inclusive, and supportive work environment for women is essential.
+Practices should align with internationally recognized human rights standards and promote gender equality throughout the supply chain.
+All people shall be treated equally, concerning human rights and working conditions and respect rights of minorities and indigenous peoples.
 Unless this is justified by the requirements of the employment, equal opportunities and treatment of employees shall be promoted in particular irrespective of skin color, race, social background, nationality, disabilities, political opinion, religion or belief, sex or age.

-Minimum wage: Fair remuneration shall be provided, in particular the applicable national statutory mini-mum wage shall be guaranteed.
+> Minimum wage: Fair remuneration shall be provided, in particular the respectively applicable national statutory minimum wage shall be guaranteed.
+Employees salary and benefits must be in accordance with the statutory provisions.

-Environmental protection: Any kind of environmental damage should be avoided.
-This includes coun-teracting harmful soil changes, water and air pollution, harmful noise emissions and excessive water con-sumption.
+> Environmental protection: Any kind of environmental damage should be avoided.
+This includes counteracting greenhouse gases (GHG), harmful soil quality changes, water and air pollution, harmful noise emissions and excessive water consumption.
 The supplier shall only supply organic materials (e.g. wood, leather) that are not associated with negative impacts on biodiversity.

 We expressly reserve the right to adjust these Expectations at any time.
 The supplier undertakes to comply with the Expectations listed above as well as such further Expectations as they may be defined by us based on a risk analysis and hereafter respectively notified to the supplier immediately in writing.